CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

     </tr>
     <tr>
       <td>VPN (Virtual Private Network)</td>
-      <td>Technology that allows treating equipment that can be in remote locations as part of an internal network, frequently used by organizations to unite in a single network several computers in dispersed locations.
+      <td>Technology that allows treating devices that can be in remote locations as part of an internal network, frequently used by organizations to unite in a single network several computers in dispersed locations.
 A particular application of this technology allows private users to encrypt the content of their Internet connections between their devices and places considered safe before reaching the Internet, they are generally used to protect surveillance traffic and access to blocked content.</td>
     </tr>
     <tr>
       <td>Tor</td>